IABTechLab/uid2-examples/web-integrations/prebid-integrations/client-server/README.md

 1. Receives email from the client via `/login` endpoint
 2. Encrypts the email and sends it to the UID2 `/v2/token/generate` API
 3. Decrypts the response and extracts the UID2 identity
-4. Returns the identity (advertising token, refresh token, etc.) to the client as JSON
+4. Returns the identity to the client as JSON

 ### Client Side (`public/index.html`)